 The Life and Adventures of Santa Claus by L. Frank Baum (1902)

 You probably know of L. Frank Baum as the author of The Wonderful World of Oz.
-In this volume, we get to know Santa Claus as a child, who lived in an enchanted forest and how he became the generous gift giver that we know and love.
+In this volume, we get to know Santa Claus as a child who lived in an enchanted forest, and we learn how he became the generous gift-giver that we know and love.
 Baum’s Santa is reportedly inspired by Clement Moore’s poem “A Visit from St. Nicholas.”

 gift of the magi